fergonco/fergonco.github.io/_drafts/2018-10-17-Spring REST API authentication using JSON Web Tokens.md

 And I got a quick piece of advice by [Daniel Kachakil](https://twitter.com/Kachakil) in an informal conversation:

 - Be sure it does not accept unsigned tokens (alg=none)
-- If you use HMAC instead of asymetric keys, use a long and complex key.
+- If you use HMAC instead of asymmetric keys, use a long and complex key.
 - Use an existing library.
 Own implementations are a danger!